 My leisure-time passion is windsurfing.

-This site hosts my photos (previously on bluereefphoto.org), my research (previously on rcthawaii.com and bluereefphoto.org/blog), and my stories about marine life.
+This site hosts my research (previously on rcthawaii.com and bluereefphoto.org/blog), my photography (previously on bluereefphoto.org) and photo reports about interesting marine life experiences.

 My path to breeding fish started thanks to my parents, Ulrich and Ursula.
 Both were biologists working with tropical fish (they developed tropical fish food); I spent a good part of my youth roaming around their laboratory outfitted with rows and rows of fish tanks.
 It was hard to avoid having a love for fish rub off on me.